reduxjs/redux/docs/api/combineReducers.md

 # `combineReducers(reducers)`

-As your app grows more complex, you’ll want to split your reducer function into separate different functions managing independent parts of the state.
+As your app grows more complex, you’ll want to split your [reducing function](../Glossary.md#reducer) into separate different functions managing independent parts of the [state](../Glossary.md#state).

-This helper turns an object whose values are different reducer functions into a single reducer function you can pass to [`createStore`](createStore.md).
+This helper turns an object whose values are different reducing functions into a single reducing function you can pass to [`createStore`](createStore.md).

 The resulting reducer calls every child reducer, and gather their results into a single state object.
 The shape of the state object matches the keys of the passed `reducers`.